chrispmaag/plotly_open_city_data_api/README.md

 ![Seattle Open Data](images/seattle_open_data_header.png "Seattle Open Data")

+Have you ever wanted to connect to data using an API, but you weren't quite sure where to begin?
+The Plotly_Open_City_Data_API notebook will walk through the basics of the Socrata Open Data (SODA) API, which many cities use as a way to access their data.
+After reading through the tips and examples, you should be able to confidently query data using your first API!

-In the Plotly_Open_City_Data_API notebook, we'll connect to a few open datasets for Seattle (https://data.seattle.gov) using the Socrata Open Data (SODA) API.
-We'll cover filtering and querying with the SODA API, and then visualize the results.
+Briefly, we'll connect to a few open datasets for Seattle (https://data.seattle.gov), cover filtering and querying with the SODA API, and then visualize the results.
 In the web_app_plotly folder, you'll see the code needed to deploy these visualizations to a Heroku web app, which you can check out at https://pmaag-webapp.herokuapp.com/.

 ## 1. How To Find The API Endpoint

 ![Find API Endpoint](images/find_api_endpoint.png "Find API Endpoint")

-To grab the API endpoint, first navigate to a sample dataset that you're interesting in exploring.
+To grab the API endpoint, first navigate to a sample dataset that you're interested in exploring.
 We'll use https://data.seattle.gov/dataset/City-of-Seattle-Operating-Budget/8u2j-imqx as an example.
 Then, in the upper right corner, click on the API button and copy the text in the API Endpoint box: https://data.seattle.gov/resource/8u2j-imqx.json.
-Several cities use Socrata, but if you're using a different API, your best best is to skim through the documentation for details.
+Several cities use Socrata, but if you're using a different API, your best bet is to skim through the documentation for details.

 ## Imports